Stride is here to support you.

-To do our part to prevent the spread of COVID-19 we are delivering services slightly differently for a little while.
-Your key worker will discuss with you telephone and online options and work out what suits you best.
+We are getting back to delivering services face to face, but to ensure we do our part to prevent the spread of COVID-19, sometimes we may still need to deliver services a little differently.
+Your key worker will discuss with you any changes to the way we are delivering support and work out what suits you best.

 In the interest of community safety, over the course of the pandemic we have changed the way we deliver supports from predominantly in-person, to include a mix of in-person, phone and/or web-based video conference in order to ensure the safety of our consumers, our staff, and the wider community.

-- If you are living in one our residences or attending one of our service sites, we are doing the following to keep everyone safe:
+- If you are living in one our residences or attending one of our service sites, and as circumstances change, we are doing some or all the following to keep everyone safe:

 We will continue to revisit these measures in line with government guidelines – your health and the health of your family, friends and community are our absolute priority.